TymekTM/Asystent/docs/developer/README.md

 ### Performance Logs

-Performance data is stored in `performance_stats.jsonl` for analysis and can be viewed in the web UI's Performance page.
+Performance data is stored in `user_data/performance_stats.jsonl` for analysis and can be viewed in the web UI's Performance page.

 ## Testing